 If you are a book critic, you might be of the opinion that Genaro may have intended to write it with “ paawa ( self-pity ) effect just to be on the market and see if it would be going like hotcakes.
 (In fact, this may-have-been idea did the tricks ; the book seems to have been flying off the shelves since it was launched last year.
 I can no longer see a large stack in National Book Store branches . ) But in my humble opinion, Genaro is so brave that he was able to narrate his personal life , especially since he is now a well-liked university professor ( not that I know of ).
 It is not so easy that you have to muster enough courage to share your bitter feelings you may be harboring for a long time and memories with others at all.
 He must have intended to do so but to inspire others , notably those children out there who have been dreaming of a prosperous life far from the miserable reality they are going through as what happened to him.

 I like Genaro’s philosophy that poverty is a downright hindrance to finishing your studies and dreams.
 It is downright wrong to believe that it is not at all.
 If so, how?
 The answer is simple : follow Genaro’s principles of practicality.
 Besides, I agree to his another belief that IQ has nothing to do with a student’s capability to succeed; we all can reach our potential.
-You just have to be hard-working, persevere, and determined.
+Be hard-working, persevering, and determined.
 Do not give up.
 Get a life as you know it is a matter of choice.

-On reading it, I may be now enamored with Gojo Cruz. ( Blushing) I am now kicking to buy and read other Filipino books more .
+Now, I must be enamored with Gojo Cruz. ( Blushing) I am now kicking to buy and read other Filipino books more .
 Of course, I include his as one of the books I will follow enthusiastically.

-On the verge of finishing it , Genaro happened to be my formerly university classmate’s uncle.
+On the verge of finishing it , Genaro happened to be my former university classmate’s uncle.
 My classmate’s middle initial is also Gojo Cruz.
-I was thrilled by this fact more when I remember him so proud to tell us about his uncle repeatedly.
+I was more thrilled by this fact when I remember him so proud to tell us about his uncle repeatedly.
 As a matter of fact, I have been to their place in Bulacan where Genaro grew up.
-Apart from that, I stayed in the place with my classmates for a project in Sociology for a few days.
-There I saw the places as well as his little house plus private library Genaro mentioned in his book.
-However, I barely saw the well; it must be the artificial well beside my classmate’s house where I washed my hands.
+Then, I stayed in the place with my classmates for a project in Sociology for a few days.
+There I saw the places as well as his little house plus the private library Genaro mentioned in his book.
+However, I did not see the well; it must be the artificial well beside my classmate’s house where I washed my hands.
 What a small world!
 Now I have understood my classmate’s personality.
-It runs in the family! kkk ^^
+It runs in the family! ^^

 Rating: 5/ 5 stars ( It is amazing. )